Updated: friday, march 27, 2020

 Today's Key Issues

 - Flood Conditions on the Lower Miss - River Levels are in flood stage from Cairo to the Gulf, driving a 5-10 barge Tow Size reduction, or a 14-24% reduction in productivity.
-Furthermore, daylight restrictions in Memphis, Vicksburg, and Baton Rouge are increasing transits by as much as 2 days or 40%.
-These flood conditions are expected to remain until late March basis the river stage at Baton Rouge, currently at 39.2 ft.
-NOAA forecasts Baton Rouge to crest approx. March 4th at 41 ft and to remain above the 35 ft Flood Stage for at least the next 20 days.
-If additional rain continues in March, we could be headed for an extended flood situation similar to 2019.
+Furthermore, daylight restrictions in Memphis, Vicksburg, and Baton Rouge are increasing transits by as much as 1-2 days or 20-40%.
+These flood conditions are expected to remain until late March basis the river stage at Baton Rouge, currently at 39.1 ft, projected on a rise the next several weeks to crest below 42' approx. April 10th.
+NOAA forecasts Baton Rouge to remain above the 35 ft Flood Stage for at least the next 28 days.
+Additional rain in March and forecasted in April continue to extend these flood conditions, a story beginning to look similar to 2019.

 - Flood Conditions in the Gulf - Tow Size restrictions have decreased productivity by 43% for 4200HP boats redelivering loads and empties.
 To maintain commitments to service in the Gulf, ACBL has increased their shuttle boats from four boats to seven at significant expense.